-SPECTRA stereotypes can be added to existing models to facilitate interpretation of some key model elements as core assertions about the SOI.
-SPECTRA also adds several stereotypes that can be used to express some concepts that are not defined in the standard SysML, but that are essential for cyber and cyber-physical systems (in the context of risk and cybersecurity assessment).
-Some of these stereotypes have been suggested in the SysML textbooks.
+SPECTRA metadata elements can be added to existing models to facilitate interpretation of some key model elements as core assertions about the SOI.
+SPECTRA also adds several metadata elements that can be used to express some concepts that are not defined in the standard SysML, but that are essential for cyber and cyber-physical systems (in the context of risk and cybersecurity assessment).
+Some of these metadata have been suggested in the SysML textbooks for SysML v1.